GLGL0x00/Landmark-classification-tagging-for-social-media/README.md

 ### 🧪 Preprocessing & Augmentation

-A rich data augmentation pipeline was used to simulate real-world image variations and improve model robustness:
+Data augmentation pipeline was used to simulate real-world image variations and improve model robustness:

 ```python
 transforms.Compose([